AlexDoes/Tickr/README.md

 ## Description

-This is a Chrome extension that provides updates via websockets for selected Doa 2 games.
+This is a Chrome extension that provides updates via websockets for selected Dota 2 games.
 It includes a ticker for incoming game data and a heatmap that reflects the intensity of activity in different areas of the Dota 2 map.

 ## Features